ethanmad/www.ethanmad.com/content/about.md

 {{< avatar >}}

-I'm Ethan Madison.
-I'm currently a dental student at the Arthur A. Dugoni School of Dentistry in San Francisco.
-I enjoy programming and building software, and I received a bachelor's degree in  computer science at the University of Michigan.
+I'm Ethan Madison, a dentist currently seeking an advanced education in periodontology at The University of Alabama at Birmingham.
+I received my Doctor of Dental Surgery degree from University of the Pacific; and previously studied computer science at University of Michigan.

+My passions include healthcare, urbanism, Free software, and security and automation.

+<!--more-->
+I run a software-as-a-service business called [bouts.app](https://demo.bouts.app), which aims to help fencing conferences simplify results management and organization. bouts.app powers the Midwest Fencing Conference.
+If you're interested in working with us, please click through and reach out!

 During my time at Michigan, I was a member of the [fencing team](http://umich.edu/~fencing) on which I served as president and captain and won three national championships.

-I am passionate about Free software, security, algorithms, and healthcare.

-<!--more-->

 ## Projects
 See [Projects](/projects) for a list of my projects.